HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 * Prior to a hook trigger and subsequent processes, the EHR SHOULD initiate a [CDS Discovery](#cds-discovery) request.
 The CDS discovery response is for the system and would not be viewed by the clinician.

 * The EHR SHOULD call the PDDI CDS service by sending an HTTP POST containing a CDS Hooks request (JSON formatted) to the service endpoint (e.g.,http://FHIR.org/PDDI-CDS/warfarin-nsaids-cds).
 The JSON ([CDS Hooks request](#cds-hooks-request)) SHOULD contain specified information for the hook that was triggered including FHIR server, user, and context.
-Provision of prefetch data as specified by the CDS service is RECOMMENDED.
+CDS Services SHOULD provide prefetch data as part of their CDS Hooks Discovery response.

 * If the EHR client is requesting a CDS from an engine implements the advanced functionality described in this implementation guide (i.e., coordination between order-select and order-sign to prevent alert duplication) then, the client SHOULD use the configuration options described in [Extension subsection](#cds-hooks-request).
 The purpose of this is so that the EHR client has an active role in the decision to filter out alert responses.